kmdouglass/website/posts/testing-simulation-code.md

 <img src="/images/camera-mean-adus.png">

-The mean of this distribution 190.721 ADU and the standard deviation is 3.437 ADU.
+The mean of this distribution is 190.721 ADU and the standard deviation is 3.437 ADU.
 The theoretical values are 191.2 ADU and 3.420 ADU, respectively.
-Importantly, if I re-run the simulation, then I get a different histogram.
+Importantly, if I re-run the simulation, then I get a different histogram because the simulation's output is random.

 The above histogram is called the **sampling distribution of the mean**, and its width is proportional to the **standard error of the mean**.